-Conceptually, such implementation gaps are not likely to hold in the context of restrictive NGO funding laws.
-Powerful international actors do not want developing countries to enact these laws.
-International media is harshly critical of countries doing so.
+Conceptually, such implementation gaps are not likely to hold for strict NGO funding laws.
+Powerful international actors do not want developing countries to establish these laws.
+International media is harshly critical of countries that do so.

-When the Ethiopian government proposed its new restrictive NGO law in 2008, for example, ‘‘Human Rights Watch, Amnesty International, UN agencies and others condemned the proposed law,” and the international media published multiple critical articles (Dupuy, Ron & Prakash 2015, 25).
-Thus, instead of garnering benefits, developing country governments face the risk of incurring substantial reputational loss and monetary damage in terms of aid reductions (Dupuy and Prakash, 2018).
-The bottom line is that restrictive NGO funding laws are enacted by governments in spite of (not because of) international pressure.
+For example, when the Ethiopian government proposed its new restrictive NGO law in 2008, Human Rights Watch, Amnesty International, UN agencies and others condemned the proposed law,” and the international media published multiple negative articles about it (Dupuy, Ron & Prakash 2015, 25).
+Thus, instead of garnering benefits, the governments of developing countries face the risk of incurring substantial reputational loss and monetary damage in the form of aid reductions (Dupuy and Prakash, 2018).
+Ultimately, laws that limit NGO funding are enacted by governments in spite of (not because of) international pressure.
 This suggests that they have strong incentives to implement them as well.

-What motivates governments to incur the reputational losses and possibly aid reduction that might follow the enactment of such laws?
-Our work offers a political explanation for both the incidence of and timing for the emergence of these restrictive laws.
+What, then, motivates governments to face the potential consequences of implementing of such laws?
+Our work offers a political explanation for both their incidence and timing.
 As we have reported elsewhere (Dupuy et al., 2016), governments have a higher probability of enacting such laws when they are politically insecure, typically just after they have faced competitive elections.

 Consider these examples.
 In 2005, Prime Minister Meles Zenawi’s government permitted Ethiopian opposition parties, for the ﬁrst time, to fully campaign in national parliamentary elections.
 Contrary to the government’s expectations, however, ‘‘the opposition swept seats in Addis Ababa and ﬁnished strongly in other urban areas” (Lacey, 2005).
-Fearful for its political survival, the government claimed its rivals had won only 176 of 546 parliamentary seats—far fewer than likely—and passed new rules designed to bolster the governing party’s legislative powers.
+Fearful for its political survival, the government claimed its rivals had won only 176 of 546 parliamentary seats—far fewer than likely—and passed new rules designed to bolster its legislative powers.
 Opposition groups, including the Coalition of Unity and Development, responded with furious demonstrations, which government forces harshly suppressed (Human Rights Watch, 2010).
-Oﬃcials later claimed these protests had been spurred by outside actors and funds, and in 2009, passed a law dramatically restricting foreign funding to locally operating NGOs (whether an international NGO or a domestic NGO) explicitly working on human rights and other politically sensitive issues.
+Oﬃcials later claimed these protests had been spurred by outside actors and funds.
+In 2009, they passed a law dramatically restricting foreign funding to locally operating NGOs (whether these were international or domestic) explicitly working on human rights and other politically sensitive issues.
 These groups are now required to raise 90% of funds locally.
-These laws are not just paper tigers, but have instead been seriously enforced.
+Such laws are not just paper tigers; instead, they have been seriously enforced.
 As a result, the organized Ethiopian human rights sector has all but shut down (Dupuy et al., 2015).

-Something similar happened in Zimbabwe in 2008, when former President Robert Mugabe grudgingly permitted semi-free national elections.
+Something similar happened in Zimbabwe in 2008, when then-President Robert Mugabe grudgingly permitted semi-free national elections.
 Political challenger Morgan Tsvangirai’s Movement for Democratic Change performed better than expected, prompting Mugabe to declare that foreign aid was being ‘‘channeled through nongovernmental organizations to opposition political parties, which are a creation of the West” (Dugger, 2008).
 Shortly thereafter, Mugabe’s government enacted laws curbing the ﬂow of overseas funds to locally operating NGOs (Human Rights Watch, 2008; International Crisis Group, 2009).

-In Ecuador, likewise, the government of left-leaning President Rafael Correa was rocked by a political crisis in 2010, followed by a national referendum in May 2011.
-Shortly thereafter, Correa’s government passed new regulations for foreign-sponsored domestic NGOs, outlawing activities ‘‘incompatible with public security and security” and banning over a dozen INGOs from the country.
+Likewise, in Ecuador, the government of left-leaning President Rafael Correa was rocked by a political crisis in 2010, followed by a national referendum in May 2011.
+Soon afterward, Correa’s government passed new regulations for foreign-sponsored domestic NGOs, outlawing activities ‘‘incompatible with public security and security” and banning over a dozen INGOs from the country.
 Foreign funded NGOs, Correa said, were undermining his government at the behest of right-wing groups (Freedom House, 2012; Reyes, 2011).
 A year later, Correa passed even tighter NGO rules, granting the president wide discretion to shut down civil society groups (Human Rights Watch, 2013).